 Millennium Falcon ("Star Wars" franchise)

 Coming in close behind the U.S.S.
-Enterprise — sorry, "Star Wars" fans — is the amazing Millennium Falcon.
+Enterprise — sorry, "Star Wars" fans — is Han Solo's amazing Millennium Falcon.
 It's a bit of a nice contrast to the sleek Enterprise, because there's no huge crew running this ship; instead, it's a bunch of ragtag heroes who need to use whatever they have on hand to keep this ship going.
-The Falcon, though, is surprisingly adept and adaptable.
-Yes, it's got fast travel capabilities, but there's more to it than that.
+The Falcon, despite the rundown nature of the vessel, is surprisingly adept and adaptable.
+Yes, it's got fast travel capabilities (with Solo famously stating that: the ship "made the Kessel Run in less than twelve parsecs"), but there's more to it than that.
 The ship is able to fit into small cracks, to engage in epic fights on- and off-planet, and even survive in weird environments like an alien mouth.
 Like any jet fighter worth its name, it also has great weaponry on board to help fight the evil Empire.
-[Building the Fastest Hunk of Bricks in the Galaxy (Video)]

 NEXT: A light in the black